 Susan Middleton | On Making the Dog Coats

 Hurrah!
 The dog coats are finished.
-The fabulous material made it a joy to design the coats.
+The fabulous material made it a joy to design the coats for the Momentum K9 Dogs.
 It was tempting to make them too cute with little Peter Pan collars and a little bow belt round the middle – but my daughter saw the outer fabric and said it was just too ‘heritage’ to be overly fussed over .
 So it was more a case of would it pass the Bloomsbury set’s high standards – and it did.
 The fleece is beautiful, soft, flexible, and very warm.

 So this is what I did.

 A – base of neck to bottom of spine.

 B – centre of back to bottom of shoulder.

 C – centre of back to bottom of hip.

 I then made a toile from some scrap fabric and tried it on for size and comfort, and then made any adjustments to ensure a good fit and transferred these to the paper patterns.